JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

 <br/>
 <br/>

-## Converting CSV to TFRecords
+## Convert CSV to TFRecords

 `TFRecords` is the preferred file format for TensorFlow.
 These tfrecords files take up a lot of space on disk, but they can be easily sharded across machines, and the entire TensorFlow pipeline is optimized with tfrecords in mind.
+There are ways to read CSV files directly into Tensorflow, but having a tfrecords file on disk is better for reuse.
+Here I show you an example Python script to read in a `.csv` data file (as described above) and save to a `.tfrecords` file.

+You can find the original version of the following `csv-to-records.py` on my GitHub [here][csv-to-tfrecords].

 ```
-import sys
-import pandas
 import tensorflow as tf
 import numpy as np
+import pandas
+import sys

 #
 # USAGE: $ python3 csv-to-tfrecords.py data.csv data.tfrecords
-#
 #

 infile=sys.argv[1]
 outfile=sys.argv[2]